 Acupressure has been used for many years as part of Traditional Chinese Medicine (TCM) to treat a wide variety of physical and mental health conditions.
 Acupressure works by using the pads of your fingers and thumbs to apply firm pressure to specific acupressure points on the body.
 Acupressure is particularly effective for unblocking sinuses and draining fluid build-up around the eyes and nose.
 There are thousands of instructional videos available online for those wanting to learn about the technique and appropriate acupressure points.

-While hay fever symptoms can have a serious impact on quality of life, many of the conventional medicines used to treat the condition can cause drowsiness and other problematic symptoms.
+While hay fever symptoms can have a serious impact on the quality of life, many of the conventional medicines used to treat the condition can cause drowsiness and other problematic symptoms.
 Natural remedies can help to relieve symptoms, without causing side effects.
-However, each person responds differently to alternative treatments, so you may need to experiment with a variety of remedies to find the right one for your particular symptoms.
+However, each person responds differently to alternative treatments so you may need to experiment with a variety of remedies to find the right one for your particular symptoms.